pikulet/5amcrook/content/pages/about.md

 Please kindly [let me know](mailto:jycyeo@yahoo.com.sg) if I've not credited you properly, or if you feel uncomfortable with the content.
 I'm also open to guest contributers.

+Prizes and resources are kindly sponsored by my partner shop, [@pikales.acnh on Instagram](https://www.instagram.com/pikales.acnh/).

 ~ disco inferno; "disco" - to learn, "inferno" - through pain ~